onera/Cassiopee/Generator/doc/source/Generator.rst

 .. py:function:: Generator.TFIO(a)

-    Generate five meshes by transfinite interpolation around one given curves a.
+    Generate five meshes by transfinite interpolation around one given curve a.
 The number of points of a must be odd.

     :param a:  curve
     :type  a:  array